MohamedElashri/awesome-zotero/README.md

 # Awesome Zotero [![Awesome](https://awesome.re/badge.svg)](https://github.com/MohamedElashri/awesome-zotero)

 Zotero is an amazing reference manager that is both free and open source.
-This repository aims to be the reference to all awesome additional tweaks that makes zotero better.
+This repository aims to be the reference to all awesome additional tweaks that make Zotero better.

-Your help is much appericiated.
-If you want to add something or fix a problem look see [Contributing](#contributing).
+Your help is much appreciated.
+If you want to add something or fix a problem, look see [Contributing](#contributing).

 --------------------